cfjayson19/active-directory-lab/README.md

-# active-directory-lab
+# active-directory-&-siem-lab
 Enterprise Active Directory homelab with domain controller, domain-joined endpoints, and structured OU design.
+Splunk enterprise deployed SIEM and incident response simulations.

 ## Overview
 This project documents the build of an enterprise-style Active Directory